yastapova/live-stock/LiveStockSite/WebContent/README.md

 6 Misc
 ----------------------------------
-Passwords and usernames are not currently case sensitive Orders only show date, not time
+Passwords and usernames are not currently case sensitive [DONE] Orders only show date, not time